US STOCKS-Growth stocks in command as Wall St rally gallops on

 * JCPenney shares drop after earnings

-NEW YORK, May 17 Growth sectors led Wall Street's advance on Friday as encouraging economic data put major U.S. stock indexes on track to close out their fourth week of gains in a row.
+NEW YORK, May 17 Growth sectors led Wall Street's advance on Friday as encouraging economic data put major U.S. stock indexes on track to close their fourth straight week of gains.

-Data showed Americans felt better about their economic and financial prospects in early May, with consumer sentiment at its highest in nearly six years, while a gauge of future economic activity rose in April to a near five-year high.
+Data showed Americans felt better about their economic and financial prospects in the first half of the month, with consumer sentiment at its highest level in nearly six years, while a gauge of future economic activity rose in April to a near five-year high.

 "Sentiment was way higher than expected, so obviously that's good, and that speaks to the fact people are getting more confident," said Doreen Mogavero, CEO of Mogavero, Lee & Co in New York.

 The rate of growth in the U.S. economy has been expected to slow in the second quarter as tighter fiscal policy starts to bite.
-But recent improvement, including in the labor market and retail sales, has suggested the recovery remains resilient.
+But recent improvement in several areas, including the labor market and retail sales, has suggested the recovery remains resilient.

-As slow as it is, "we are still recovering," Mogavero said.
+"Slowly as we are recovering, we are still recovering," Mogavero said.
 "The U.S. (market), for all its woes, is still the best place to be at this moment."

-Earlier in the session, the Dow hit another all-time intraday high at 15,308.79 and the Nasdaq Composite hit its highest since October 2000.
+Earlier in the session, the Dow hit another all-time intraday high at 15,305.44 and the Nasdaq Composite hit its highest level since October 2000.

-"Investors are looking toward growth sectors," said Bruce Zaro, chief technical strategist at Delta Global Asset Management in Boston.

 JPMorgan raised its year-end target on the S&P 500 to 1,715 from 1,580, implying a gain of just under 3.5 percent for the index for the rest of the year.